New Dark Matter Detectors using DNA or RNA for Nanometer Tracking: Introduction

-In this paper we describe a smaller and less expensive alternative: detectors made of DNA may provide nanometer resolution for tracking, energy threshold below 0.5 keV, and can operate at room temperature.
-One implementation consists of a large number of thin foils of gold (Au) with strings of single stranded DNA (ssDNA) hanging down from them as shown in Figure 2.
-The required amount of material is roughly 1kg of gold and 0.1kg of ssDNA.
-The DNA strands all consist of identical sequences of bases (combinations of A,C,G,T), with an order that is well known.
-An incoming WIMP from the Halo of our Galaxy strikes one of the gold nuclei and knocks it out of the plane with $\sim$ 10 keV of energy.
-The Au nucleus traverses a few hundred DNA strands before stopping.
-Whenever it hits the DNA, it severs the ssDNA strand.
-The cutoff segment of DNA falls down onto a capture foil and is periodically removed.
-The locations of the breaks are easy to identify via a plurality of techniques: the broken segments can be copied using Polymerase Chain Reaction (PCR), thus amplifying the signal a billion fold; then the collection of amplified cut-off ssDNA becomes what biologists call a "DNA ladder".
+In this paper we describe a smaller and less expensive alternative: detectors made of DNA or RNA may provide nanometer resolution for tracking, energy threshold below 0.5 keV, and can operate at room temperature.
+One implementation consists of a large number of thin foils of gold (Au) with strings of ssNA hanging down from them as shown in Figure 2.
+In this paper we take gold to be the target material of the detector; but a variety of other materials could also be used instead, as detailed in the Appendix.
+For simplicity, however, we will call it Au/ssNA detector even if any metal can be used.
+The NA strands all consist of identical sequences of bases (combinations of A,C,G,T), with an order that is well known.
+An incoming WIMP from the Halo of our Galaxy strikes one of the gold nuclei and knocks it out of the film with $\sim$ 10 keV of energy.
+The Au nucleus traverses a few hundred NA strands before stopping.
+Whenever it hits the NA, it has a high probability of severing the ssNA strand.
+The cutoff segment of NA falls down onto a capture foil and is periodically removed.
+The locations of the breaks are easy to identify via a plurality of NA sequencing techniques: the broken segments can be copied using Polymerase Chain Reaction (PCR), thus amplifying the signal a billion fold.
 It can be sequenced with single base accuracy, i.e. $\sim$ nm precision.
 Thus the path of the recoiling nucleus can be tracked to nanometer accuracy.
 More details of this particular detector design are presented below.
-Alternative detector designs may be implemented instead, but the important new development is the idea of using DNA in lieu of more conventional detector materials to provide thousand-fold better tracking resolution, so that directionality of the WIMPs can be determined.
+Alternative detector designs may be implemented instead, but the important new development is the idea of using NA in lieu of more conventional detector materials to provide thousand-fold better tracking resolution, so that directionality of the WIMPs can be determined.